awmckinley/config/modules/ft.bash/README.md

 # Shell Development Tools

-Development tools for writing, formatting, and analyzing Bash shell scripts and programs.
+Tools for writing and analyzing Bash scripts.